tatoslover/Mini-Project-3/README.md

-# 🐕 PupHub - Your Ultimate Dog Paradise
+# 🐕 Barkend - Your Ultimate Dog Paradise

-Welcome to **PupHub**, a delightful dog breed discovery platform that transforms the original Mini-Project-3 into an engaging frontend-first application using the Dog CEO API.
+Welcome to **Barkend**, a delightful dog breed discovery platform that transforms the original Mini-Project-3 into an engaging frontend-first application using the Dog CEO API.
 This project demonstrates modern web development practices with a beautiful, responsive interface and optional backend enhancement.

 ## 🌟 Project Overview

-PupHub started as Mini-Project-3 (Real-Time Database with External API Integration) and has evolved into a dog-focused application that showcases:
+Barkend started as Mini-Project-3 (Real-Time Database with External API Integration) and has evolved into a dog-focused application that showcases:

 - **Frontend-First Design**: Immediate usability without complex setup
 - **Progressive Enhancement**: Backend adds advanced features when available